abhishekarya1/Hash-Define-myNotes/content/c++-language-specifics/useful-functions.md

 freopen("output.txt", "w", stdout);
 ```

 ### memset()
 - To set all values in a memory block to a specified value.
+It works bytewise, so we can only set values `0`, `-1`, and `true/false`.
 - Signature: `void * memset ( void * ptr, int value, size_t num );`

 ```cpp